 Taste buds change to enjoy a variety of tastes, including bitter tastes, as kids get older.
 Eventually virtually ALL kids come to enjoy the foods they've seen their parents enjoy.

-More articles on toddlers and healthy eating:
+Some letters and advice with lots more information on toddlers and healthy eating:

 Getting Toddlers to Eat Veggies »